-The age, maturity and understanding of the children;

-Any disability or special needs of the children:

-Their social and family circumstance:

-Any evidence in the behaviour or presentation of the children that might suggest they have been harmed;

-Any evidence of pressure to engage in sexual activity;

-Any indication of sexual exploitation;

-There are also contextual factors.
+- The age, maturity and understanding of the children. - Any disability or special needs of the children. - Their social and family circumstance. - Any evidence in the behaviour or presentation of the children that might suggest they have been harmed. - Any evidence of pressure to engage in sexual activity. - Any indication of sexual exploitation. - There are also contextual factors.
 Gender, sexuality, race and levels of sexual knowledge can all be used to exert power.
-A sexual predator may sometimes be a woman or girl and the victim a boy
+A perpetrator of sexual abuse may sometimes be a woman or girl and the victim a boy.
+The Brook traffic light tool (annex 7) can be useful in making these considerations.